davidruvolo51/accessibleshiny/README.md

 ## Installation

-You can install the `accessibleshiny` package using the remotes package.
+You can install the `accessibleshiny` package using the `devtools` package.

 ```r
 install.packages("devtools")